i05nagai/memorandum/language/english_speaking.md

 * head
     * head off
 * make
+    * make contact with
+        * it has not made contact with the tribes for more than 30 years.
     * make fun of
         * You're always making fun of me
     * make a noise